 Is ChatGPT allowed in UK schools and what are the data protection considerations?

-Schools generally allow ChatGPT for planning, but policies differ.
+Some schools allow ChatGPT for planning, but policies differ.
 Check your school's AI rules before using it.
-Never enter learners' personal data (names, details).
-Use generic examples and anonymised samples (GDPR).
+Never enter learners' personal data into an open AI tool; use generic examples and anonymised samples, and follow your school's data-protection route.

 Can ChatGPT create resources that meet UK National Curriculum requirements?